lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 }
 ```

 Most of the Vulkan functions return an `int` value that is used to check if the call as succeeded or not.
-To check this, an utility method has been defined in the `VulkanUtils` class that throws a `RuntimeException` if the call does not return `VK_SUCCESS`.
+To check this, a utility method has been defined in the `VulkanUtils` class that throws a `RuntimeException` if the call does not return `VK_SUCCESS`.

 ```java
 public class VulkanUtils {